A Remark on a Trace Paley--Wiener Theorem: Introduction

-.2in An effective version of this theorem is given by Proposition \ref{p}.
-This constructs correct function needed in the proof of (\cite{Sh}, Proposition 9.3 2)) in the case when $M$ (see notation there is a Levi of a maximal parabolic subgroup.
-We remark that since Plancherel factors are multiplicative, it is enough to prove (\cite{Sh}, Proposition 9.3 2)) for maximal Levi subgroup.
+.2in Theorem \ref{main} is a proved by reduction to the main result of \cite{bdk} using Harish-Chandra theory of tempered representations \cite{w} and some standard considerations related to the Langlands classification (\cite{renard}, Chapter VII).
+The proof is given in Section \ref{proof}.
+It is a consequence of its effective version given by Proposition \ref{p}.
+Proposition \ref{p} constructs a correct function needed in the proof of (\cite{Sh}, Proposition 9.3 2)) in the case when $M$ (see notation there) is a Levi of a maximal parabolic subgroup.
+We remark that since Plancherel factors are multiplicative, it is enough to prove (\cite{Sh}, Proposition 9.3 2)) for a maximal Levi subgroup.

 .2in I would like to than Gordan Savin for turning my attention to this question.
 A draft of the paper was written while the author visited the Hong Kong University of Science and Technology in January of 2018.
 The author would like to thank A. Moy and the Hong Kong University of Science and Technology for their hospitality.